onmyway133/FinderFrame/README.md

 ## How to use

-- Drag image into app
+- Drag image/gif into app
 - Press `Cmd+S` to save
-- The saved image is in `Downloads` folder
+- The framed image/gif is in `Downloads` folder

 ## Author